castholm/string-uri-scheme/draft-castholm-string-uri-scheme.md

 In slightly less technical terms, the syntax of string URIs can be described as follows (non-normative):

 - The URI must begin with a case-sensitive match for "string" in all lowercase immediately followed by a colon (":").
-- The substring immediately following the colon must only contain the digits 0 to 9, the letters A to Z in both uppercase and lowercase, the hyphen-minus ("-"), the low line ("_") or percent-encoded octets (see
-  {{Section 2.1 of ?RFC3986}}).
+- Everything following the colon must only contain the digits 0 to 9, the letters A to Z in both uppercase and lowercase, the hyphen-minus ("-"), the low line ("_") or percent-encoded octets (see {{Section 2.1 of ?RFC3986}}).
-- The substring immediately following the colon may also be empty (meaning "string:" is a valid string URI).
 - Percent-encoded octets must not use lowercase hexadecimal digits.
 - Percent-encoded octets must decode to valid UTF-8.
 - Percent-encoded octets must not decode to 0-9, A-Z (case-insensitive), "-" or "_".